 LSU Softball headed into NCAA Tournament as No. 9 seed, will host regional

-BATON ROUGE - The LSU Tigers have been selected as a No. 9 seed in the NCAA tournament.
+BATON ROUGE - The LSU Tigers have been selected as a No. 9 seed in the NCAA Softball Tournament making it their 25th appearance in the post season.
+This is the eighth time in the last nine years that LSU hosted a regional.

+Head coach Beth Torina and her Tigers will host the Baton Rouge Regional with Jackson State, Southern Illinois and Cal coming to town.

+LSU is coming off of a semi final loss in the SEC tournament, but the Tigers say that the experience they've had in the conference this season has prepared them for the post season.

 Trending News